jamiegibney/rhythmic_shapes/README.md

 In essence: the playhead position is incremented linearly and continuously, and the distance between points is used to track when the playhead "taps" a node.

+> Please note that, as per [#1](https://github.com/jamiegibney/rhythmic_shapes/issues/1), the current system may skip nodes if they are "stepped over" in a frame.

 ---

 #### Playhead